 Hearse Road, Donabate, Co.
 Dublin

-Recognised as ‘Dublin’s best kept secret’, Newbridge House and Farm is the perfect location for a family day out.
+Recognised as ‘Dublin’s best kept secret’, Newbridge House and Farm is the perfect location for a family day out in Dublin.
 See the 18th century style working farm, follow the interactive farm trail and enjoy some food at their Coach House Café.
 You can also take a tour of the house and learn of its history – it was built in 1747!
 Newbridge House and Gardens opens daily from 9.30am to 5pm.

 Things to do in Dublin for Families